muenzpraeger/salesforce-einstein-vision-java/java/README.md

 }
 ```

-Add this dependeny to your build.gradle file.
+Add this dependency to your build.gradle file.

 ```
 compile 'com.winkelmeyer:salesforce-einstein-predictive-vision:1.0.0'